-We understand agriculture's contribution to GHG emissions and the worsening impacts of global climate change, and have ongoing climate action initiatives to combat these impacts, specifically focusing on GHG emissions, renewable energy, forest conservation, transportation emissions reductions, sustainable farming and regenerative agriculture.
-We continue to seek out opportunities to reduce our emissions and join collective efforts with our stakeholders.
+We understand agriculture's contribution to GHG emissions and the worsening impacts of global climate change and have ongoing climate action initiatives to combat these impacts, specifically focusing on GHG emissions, renewable energy, forest conservation, transportation emissions reductions, sustainable farming and regenerative agriculture.
+We continue to seek out opportunities to reduce our emissions and join multi-stakeholder efforts to mitigate the effects of climate change.

 We have made meaningful progress to reduce our GHG emissions.
-In 2021, we reduced our combined Scope 1 and 2 emissions by 22.6% compared with 2019 levels, bringing us closer to reaching our 2030 climate goal of reducing Scope 1 and 2 emissions by 27% by 2030.
+In 2022, we reduced our combined Scope 1 and 2 emissions by 26% compared with 2019 levels, bringing us closer to reaching our 2030 climate goal of reducing Scope 1 and 2 emissions by 27.5% by 2030.